nico-i/invoice-maker-core/README.md

 # Invoice-Maker Core

-The Invoice Maker is program dedicated to extracting work-time through the Google Calendar API and export a dynamically filled .pdf-invoice with the help of Beautiful Soup 4 and WeasyPrint.
+The Invoice Maker is a program dedicated to extracting work-time through the Google Calendar API and export a dynamically filled .pdf-invoice with the help of Beautiful Soup 4 and WeasyPrint.
+[Example](./src/resource/output/invoice.pdf)

 ## First Steps